 6. Do a 15-minute blitz.

 My ideal is that we don’t go to bed with a messy kitchen or the house in disarray.
 Unfortunately, these days we aren’t reaching my ideal.
-If I orchestrate a quick 15-minute pick up first thing in the morning, our day goes much more smoothly.
+If I can’t orchestrate a quick 15-minute pick up at night before we go to bed, doing it first thing in the morning makes our day go much more smoothly.

-It may only be 8 am, but I tell ya, blink and 5 pm will be there waiting for you rather impatiently.
-The best days are when I know I’ve thawed freezer meals or ingredients, got the bread machine or crockpot going, and otherwise prepped for supper.
+It may only be 8 am, but I tell ya, blink and 5 pm will be there waiting for you rather impatiently — along with hungry people!
+The best days are when I know I’ve thawed freezer meals or ingredients, got the crockpot going, and otherwise prepped for supper.
 It seems like much less drudgery at 8 am than at 5pm.

 8. Read a story to the kiddos.